 - Use a Disney travel agent.
 They are free to use and are tremendously helpful.
-Disney pays them for helping out, so their cost is baked into the price whether you use them or not.
+Disney pays them for helping, so their cost is baked into the price whether you use them.

 - Magic Bands are well worth the cost.
-It was so nice not having to fumble with ticket cards at the gates.
-Also, they are waterproof, so it was nice to go to the pool without a wallet or keys.
+Not having to fumble with ticket cards at the gates was so nice.
+Also, they are waterproof, so going to the pool without a wallet or keys was nice.

-- We traveled with our nieces, who were 11 months and 2-years-old.
-Basically, everything was free for them.
+- We traveled with our nieces, who were 11 months and 2 years old.
+Everything was free for them.
 Once they turn three, that all goes out the window.
-I’m guessing we paid about $1,000 more bringing a 3-year-old instead of if she was still 2-years-old.
+I’m guessing we paid about $1,000 more bringing a 3-year-old instead of if she was still 2 years old.

-- If you are traveling with other families, be sure to link your accounts on the My Disney Experience app.
+- If traveling with other families, link your accounts on the My Disney Experience app.
 Again, your travel agent should help to set everything up.
-This app is your lifeline for everything at Disney, so make sure you spend some time exploring the app before your trip.
+This app is your lifeline for everything at Disney, so make sure you explore the app before your trip.

-- Bring or rent a stroller for any kids at minimum five and under.
+- Bring or rent a stroller for any kids at a minimum of five and under.
 Our three-year-old needed it.
 Even our seven-year-old got tired of walking around.
 We didn’t have a stroller specifically for him, but he tried to get in our one stroller every time our three-year-old wanted to walk.
-I also carried him towards the end of the day a few times.
+I also carried him toward the end of the day a few times.

-- Leaving the park and then returning may be a good idea, depending on your situation.
-For us, it took about 30-45 minutes to get to-and-from Magic Kingdom and our hotel.
-The first day we got there right as the park opened, then left around noon and returned around 4 pm.
+- Depending on your situation, leaving the park and returning may be a good idea.
+It took us about 30-45 minutes to get to-and-from Magic Kingdom and our hotel.
+On the first day we arrived right as the park opened, then left around noon and returned around 4 pm.
 On our second day at Magic Kingdom, we arrived closer to 11 am and stayed all day (same with Epcot).
-We made it to the firework shows all three days, which is the highlight of the day.
-My preference was to arrive later and stay all day instead of leave and come back.
-The busses were stressful for me, so the fewer trips, the better.
+We made it to the firework shows all three days, which was the highlight of the day.
+I preferred to arrive later and stay all day instead of leaving and returning.
+The buses were stressful for me, so the fewer trips, the better.